emulsify-ds/emulsify-website/posts/new-foundation.md

 It is important to frame those releases correctly: **they are integration projects built on top of the new Emulsify Core 4.x foundation.**

 This is the model we want going forward.
-EC4.x provides the platform-agnostic foundation.
+EC4.x provides the shared frontend foundation and clearer extension points.
 Drupal provides a first-class integration.
 Future platforms can follow that same pattern when the time is right.

 ## What comes next

 EC4.x is a major technical shift, but the goal is familiar: help teams build design systems that are easier to start, easier to maintain, and easier to bring into real projects.

-The difference is that the foundation is now broader.
+The difference is that the foundation is now broader and easier to extend.

 Twig and React can live together.
 Platform-specific behavior can stay where it belongs.
 Generic projects can stay generic.
 Existing projects have a practical upgrade path.
 Future integrations have a clearer place to start.